fhy-crystal/angularjs-webpack/README.md

 # angularjs-webpack
-this is a project with angularjs 1.7 / webpack 1.13 / lib-flexible / ES6
+this is a project with angularjs 1.7 / webpack 1.13 / lib-flexible / ES6 / jquery

 ### Quick start
 ```bash